Functions, classes and modules

 • A package is a directory containing modules

-• Each package in Python is a directory which MUST contain a special file called __init__.py
+• Each package in Python is a directory which usually contains a special file called __init__.py

 • The __init__.py can be empty, and it indicates that the directory it contains is a Python package